-This year, the mean and median for all staff in TUS is the same (9.7%), implying no employees on relatively high or low salaries.
-However, when we look specifically at part time staff the mean (18.2%) is larger than the median (13.4%) - reflecting wide range of categories of staff included in part-time category.
-Temporary staff mean and median values show a negative gender pay gap, indicating that there are more females on higher salaries than males in this category.
+This year, the difference in the mean and median for all staff in TUS is small (7.5% vs 6.7%), implying few employees on relatively high or low salaries.
+However, when we look specifically at part time staff the mean (10.8%) is larger than the median (6.1%) - reflecting wide range of categories of staff included in part-time category.